freeCodeCamp/guide/pages/docs/certificates-guide/target-the-children-of-an-element-using-jquery/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Target the Children of an Element Using jQuery"
+title: "Target the Children of an Element Using jQuery"
+parent: "certificates-guide"
 ---

 Many HTML elements have children elements from which they inherit properties.